symfony/symfony-docs/form/form_themes.rst

         </div>
     {% endblock %}

     {# ... render the form ... #}

+The main disadvantage of this method is that it only works if your template extends another (``'base.html.twig'`` in the previous example).
+If your template does not, you must point ``form_theme`` to a separate template, as explained in the next section.

-The disadvantage of this method is that the customized form blocks can't be reused when rendering other forms in other templates.
+Another disadvantage is that the customized form blocks can't be reused when rendering other forms in other templates.
 If that's what you need, create a form theme in a separate template as explained in the next section.

 Creating a Form Theme in a Separate Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~